 Is West Coast University an accredited nursing school?

-Who accredits West Coast University?
+Who accredits nursing programs at West Coast University?

 - Regionally accredited by the WASC Senior College and University Commission (WSCUC)

 - The University's nursing programs are accredited by the Commission on Collegiate Nursing Education